zulkarnen-force/final-project-go/README.md

 ### Photos related

-Endpoints for viewing and manipulating the Photos that the Authenticated User has permissions to access.
+Endpoints for viewing and manipulating the Photo that the Authenticated User has permissions to access.

-* Create Photo `POST /photos/`
+* Create Comment `POST /photos/`
-* Show Photos `PUT /photos/`
+* Show Photos `GET /photos/`
-* Update a Photo `PUT /photos/:id/`
+* Update a Comment `PUT /photos/:id/`
-* Delete An Photo `DELETE /photos/:id/`
+* Delete An Account `DELETE /photos/:id/`

 ### Comments related